If you need an ambulance call 911.

 The County of Lennox & Addington is committed to providing its citizens with quality ambulance services, which are delivered in a well-coordinated, efficient and effective manner, and at a reasonable cost.

 The County’s land ambulance service strives to provide rapid response to emergencies and a high level of pre-hospital care, meeting standards outlined in provincial legislation and regulations.

 Please note: The County's Emergency Response Plan is available in alternate formats, upon request.
-For more information, please contact:
+(Please contact Administrative Services to request an alternate format.)

 The Ministry of Health and Long-Term Care continues to ensure, through legislation and regulations, that minimum standards are maintained for all aspects of land ambulance service and that service providers meet required service quality and delivery requirements.

 The Ambulance Act

 , as amended by the Services Improvement Act, 1997 sets out the legislative framework for the funding and delivery of land ambulance services under municipal jurisdiction.
 Regulation 257

 deals with certification and qualification of medical attendants and paramedics; responsibilities of operators; communications and response time plans.

 Regulation 129 deals with costs associated with the provision of land ambulance services.